 Issue3: RAN3 would like to ask RAN2 to clarify the following agreement: “LTE RLF can be reported in NR.
 How to support this is FFS.”Can this be interpreted to say that an RLF Report encoded in E-UTRA RRC can only be reported to an NR node?
 Can an RLF Report encoded in NR be reported to an E-UTRA node or to an NR node or both?

 RAN2 response: After discussion, RAN2 confirms that an RLF Report encoded in E-UTRA RRC can be reported to an NR node or an E-UTAN node.
 Due to lack of time for R16, RAN2 suggest to postpone the issue of NR RLF reporting to LTE to R17.
 More addition, RAN2 also agree to introduce a new capability in 38.306 for cross-RAT RLF report delivery.
 The related CRs which captured the agreements are also provided in the attachment.
+In addition, after discussion, RAN2 understands that RAN3 will handle the specs work to 38.300 on RLF report relevant to MRO.

 To inform RAN3 and SA5 of our latest progress for SON&MDT work item, RAN2 would like to list the agreements in the below: